nicolasff/webdis/docs/webdis-redis-docker-compose-ssl.md

-# Running Webdis & Redis in Docker Compose with SSL connections
+# Running Webdis and Redis in Docker Compose with SSL connections

 This page describes how to start Redis and Webdis in [Docker Compose](https://docs.docker.com/compose/), with secure connections between the two.